iceberg12/Udacity_selfDrivingCarP1/README.md

 Another shortcoming could be the distorted image due to camera position, which can happen at any time.
 It would make the region of interest not interesting anymore.

 ##3.
-Suggest possible improvements to your pipeline
+Suggest possible improvements to pipeline

 A possible improvement would be using machine learning to learn abnormal camera images so that we can deal differently with each type of image abnormality.